 Sometimes delusions are more mysterious.
 A person with dementia may decide that the neighbors have moved the fence in six feet during the night or that someone is constantly breaking into the house.

-In any case, delusions can be frightening and painful for both the senior and the family.
+In any case, delusions can be frightening and painful for both the individual living with dementia and their loved ones.
 If you are caring for someone who is experiencing delusions, consider these tips: